Bilbao Metro: Construction

 A metro system was deemed to be the best way to improve congestion problems in the evolving and regenerating city.
 The design for the underground stations was awarded to the architects Sir Norman Foster and partners in 1988 following an open competition.

-The construction of the first line involved converting to rapid transit standards Euskotren's existing suburban railway line between San Inazio and Plentzia.
+The construction of the first line involved converting to rapid transit standards Euskotren's existing suburban railway line between San Ignazio and Plentzia.
 The first works started in late 1988, with the existing Erandio station being put underground.
-In the city itself, a new tunnel was built between San Inazio and Casco Viejo.
-The central Moyúa square was closed to pedestrians from 1990 to 1997 due to construction activity.
+In the city itself, a new tunnel was built between San Ignazio and Casco Viejo.
+The central Plaza Elíptica was closed to pedestrians from 1990 to 1997 due to construction activity.
 The works were especially complicated in the neighborhoods of Deusto and San Inazio, where the cut and cover tunnel excavation slightly damaged some buildings, was very noisy, and caused severe traffic disruptions.
 This method of excavation contrasted with the tunnel-boring machines used elsewhere in the city.